How to build the best computer for music production (DAW)

 There are three main form factors for motherboards – ATX, micro ATX and mini ITX.
 I recommend ATX or micro ATX because mini ITX is quite small and while it might be a bit cheaper, it runs the risk of overheating and there are no benefits to this unless you really don’t have the space for a standard computer case.

 Not to mention mini ITX tends to have only 2 RAM slots which means it’s more expensive to add RAM as a later upgrade because you’ll likely have to take out whatever you already have and replace it with more expensive sticks.
 I’ll cover more about RAM in a bit.

 There are several form factors but most are impractical for music production and geared for other usages.

 These have changed a lot over the years though things are starting to slow down due to Moore’s Law.
 There is a handy table in this article which shows all of the AMD and Intel socket types.

 Click on Computer Type at the top of the table to sort it and look at the Desktop sockets, focusing on the most recent Intel and AMD socket types as shown by the date at the left.
 For AMD AM4 is the current socket and for Intel, it’s LGA 1151/socket H4.

 AMD vs Intel

 As for processor speed, I recommend nothing less than 3.0 GHz and as many cores as you can afford.
 AMD Ryzen is good.
-Intel i5 or i7 (again, for LGA 1151 socket) should also work but stay away from i3 unless you’re planning the later upgrade.
+The apple mac Intel core i5 or i7 processor (again, for LGA 1151 socket) should also work but stay away from i3 unless you’re planning the later upgrade.